sean-wiesner8/MTG-Deck-Advisor/README.md

 ### Run Application
 Note: The application is still under development, so it can only be run if you have your own AWS infrastructure set up.
 This will be updated in the near future.

+First, to retrieve your AWS credentials, run the command `bash generate_config.sh` in the main directory.
+This will add your credentials to your environment variables in the `.env` file.

-When in the main directory of the repository, run the commands:
+Next, run the commands:
 ```
 pipenv update
 pipenv shell